SaferSocietyGroup/suab/README.md

 A gif of this in action is coming up!

-No, but really it's easy.
+No, but really.
+It's easy.
 Suab expects six things from your docker image

 1. `curl` is on the path
 2. `find` is on the path